henk-badenhorst/vue-hotjar/README.md

 #### snippetVersion:

-This optional paramater does not need to be specified as it will default to the latest Hotjar Snippet version.
-Currently it will default to ```version 6```.
+This optional parameter does not need to be specified as it will default to the latest Hotjar Snippet version.
+Currently, it will default to ```version 6```.

 ```js
 snippetVersion: 6